DOAJ/doaj/static_content/about/content/index.md

 DOAJ uses the services of approximately 100 voluntary editorial staff who review applications.
 All volunteers are bound by an Agreement.
 Two references are requested from everyone who volunteers.
 All volunteers must declare any conflicts of interest to the Managing Editors.

-DOAJ has a global network of Ambassadors who are also bound by an Agreement and must declare all conflicts of interest,
+DOAJ has a global network of Ambassadors who are also bound by an Agreement and must declare all conflicts of interest.

 ## Partnerships and collaborations